hollaemor/game-of-three/README.md

 # Game Of Three

 ## Requirements
-To run this application, you need:
+To run this application, you'll need:
 - Java 11 SDK
 - A modern web browser with JavaScript enabled.